priscilla-slusarz/BMI-Calculator/README.md

-This is my first project using HTML, CSS and JavaScript.
+This is my first project unsupervised using HTML, CSS and JavaScript.

-I'm really happy whith this objective done.